Arghavan Salles

 Arghavan Salles (ارغوان ثالث; born February 23, 1980) is an Iranian American bariatric surgeon.
-Salles is the Special Advisor for DEI Programs in the Department of Medicine at Stanford University School of Medicine and a Senior Research Scholar at the Clayman Institute for Gender Research.
-Salles’ research focuses on gender equity, well-being, and the challenges women face in the workplace.
+Salles is a Director of the American Medical Women's Association, a Special Advisor for DEI Programs in the Department of Medicine at Stanford University School of Medicine and a Senior Research Scholar at the Clayman Institute for Gender Research.
+Salles' research focuses on gender equity, well-being, and the challenges women face in the workplace.
 Salles works as an advocate for equity and inclusion and as an activist against sexual harassment.
-Salles is an international speaker who supported health professionals during the COVID-19 pandemic through social media.
+Salles is an international speaker who worked on the front lines and supported health professionals during the COVID-19 pandemic through social media.

 Early life and education

-Salles was born in Iran.
-In 1985, when she was five years old, she emigrated to the United States with her mother.
-She became a U.S. citizen when she was 21.
+Salles was born in Iran and emigrated to the United States with her mother when she was five years old.
 While in high school Salles loved math.

 In 2002, Salles received a B.S. in Biomedical Engineering and a B.A. in French from the University of Southern California.
 In 2006, Salles received an M.D. from Stanford University School of Medicine.
 Salles did a residency in general surgery from Stanford University School of Medicine from 2006 to 2015.
 In 2014, Salles completed a PhD social psychology from Stanford University, after which she finished her last two years of surgical residency, going on to become a Board Certified Surgeon in 2016.
-After finishing her residency and PhD in 2016, Salles then completed a year long fellowship training in minimally invasive surgery at Washington University School of Medicine in St. Louis.
+After finishing her residency and PhD in 2016, Salles then completed a year-long fellowship training in minimally invasive surgery at Washington University School of Medicine in St. Louis.

+While Salles was Chief Resident of General Surgery at Stanford, a graduate of the surgery program took his life just six months after graduating.
+Salles has said that this event dramatically impacted the program to enact changes and educate the community about burnout, depression, and wellbeing in medicine.
+In 2011, she and a professor of surgery at Stanford at the time, Ralph Greco, created a "Balance in Life" program for surgery residents.
+This program included weekly psychotherapy session, mentor-mentee pairing between senior and junior residents, and support for residents in their search to find their own doctors and dentists for medical needs.
+The Accreditation Council for Graduate Medical Education (ACGME) has since tried to model a nationwide wellness program after the Stanford program.

+In addition to issues of mental health burden due to burnout, Salles also began to see evidence of inequities, bias, and gender harassment in medicine, specifically in surgery, so she took a break from her residency to pursue a PhD in education.